 Next, we installed the filament cartridges by feeding the spool holder through the center and snapping them into place.
 Finally, feeding the filament into the tubing was simple enough before we had to trigger the gearing to grip the material via the touchscreen.
 Once the extruder was heated, we fed the filament into the extruder by pressing down on the gear button simultaneously.
 From here onwards, we encountered no issues feeding filament, and it worked beautifully every time.

 What can we say?
 Its questionable exterior belies a versatile beast capable of systematic quality prints.
-Contours were smooth, layers were almost indistinguishable, and imperfections so rare they aren’t even worth mentioning.
+Contours were smooth, layers were almost unnoticeable, and imperfections so rare they aren’t even worth mentioning.

 For the price of the Dreamer, there isn’t an equivalent that offers both out of the box functionality and such a high quality of prints regardless of whether you go for rapid, low-resolution prototyping or high-resolution detail-oriented ornaments.